n8n vs Make vs Zapier: Honest Comparison (2026)

 The Bottom Line

-There’s no universal “best” platform — there’s the best platform for your situation:
+There’s no single “best” tool for everyone — there’s just the best one for where you are right now:

 | Your Situation | My Recommendation |